alexa/alexa-auto-sdk/samples/cpp/README.md

 You can use the following command line options with the Conan install command.
 The options are defined in the Conan recipe:

 **`aac_modules`** - Specify default Auto SDK modules to build with the Sample App.
-This is a comma seperated list of modules that must be installed in the Conan local cache before building.
+This is a comma separated list of modules that must be installed in the Conan local cache before building.
 If this option is not overridden, the default value will be `core, alexa, cbl, system-audio`.

 **`extra_modules`** - Specify additional modules to build with the Sample App.
 This is a comma separated list of modules that must be installed in the Conan local cache before building.
 This is a useful option if you want to specify modules to build in addition to the default modules, rather than replacing the default modules entirely.